October 19, 2019 - February 29, 2020

 George Rodriguez (b.
 1937) is an American photographer raised in South Central and Downtown Los Angeles.
 A student of acclaimed Hollywood photographer Sid Avery and a contemporary of Dennis Hopper, Rodriguez is one of the great visual documentarians of Los Angeles and the cultural complexities of Mexican American life.
 His photographs are part of the permanent collections of the Mexican American Legal Defense Education Fund (MALDEF) and the Smithsonian Institution, and have been exhibited at the National Chavez Center, the Grammy Museum at L.A.
 Live, the Natural History Museum of Los Angeles County, the Museum of Latin American Art, the Smithsonian National Portrait Gallery, and the Smithsonian Latino Center, among others.

-This exhibition is supported in part by the Pasadena Art Alliance.
+This exhibition is generously supported by TELACU and the Pasadena Art Alliance.